design-juspay/Blend-v1/memory-bank/progress.md

   - ✅ Added fallback to regular Tag when secondaryTag is not provided
   - ✅ Reused Tag tokens and utilities for consistency
   - ✅ Created dedicated demo with comprehensive examples
+- ✅ Breadcrumb component with default and truncated variants
+  - ✅ Implemented with clean slot-based API
+  - ✅ Added support for custom content on both sides of items
+  - ✅ Included proper accessibility attributes for navigation
+  - ✅ Created dedicated demo with comprehensive examples

 #### Demo System
 - ✅ Basic demo layout
 - ✅ Component showcase sections
 - ✅ Example variety covering component features
-- ✅ Dedicated demo pages for each component (Button, Tag, SplitTag)
+- ✅ Dedicated demo pages for each component (Button, Tag, SplitTag, Breadcrumb)
 - ✅ Navigation sidebar for component selection
+- ✅ Beautified demos with consistent headers and explanatory text
+- ✅ Improved visual hierarchy with section dividers and better spacing

 ### In Progress